CCICB/consHLA/README.md

 ## Running the workflow
 ### RAM Requirements (indicative only)
-RAM depend on input file size and whether subsampling is turned on. <br>
+RAM depend on input file size <br>
 For WGS results with 30x coverage: min RAM = 2Gb <br>
 For WGS results with 100x coverage and subsample to 30x: min RAM = 30Gb <br>